 Modern Foreign Languages

-- Understand and respond to spoken and written language from a variety of authentic sources with an appropriate balance between spoken and written French across KS2
+- Support children to understand and respond to spoken and written language from a variety of authentic sources with an appropriate balance between spoken and written French across KS2

 - Speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions, and continually improving the accuracy of their pronunciation and intonation